thomasnield/kotlinconf-2018-mathematical-modeling/README.md

 **Please be sure to to read the appendix slides for resources and fun links!**

-If you want to follow more Kotlin optimization and machine learning tutorials, follow [this playlist on my YouTube Channcel](https://www.youtube.com/playlist?list=PLYDlqiU6gadsBEHh-N861iWcBzazs4sEU
-).

 ## Demo Source Code

 [Traveling Salesman Problem](https://github.com/thomasnield/traveling_salesman_demo)